 1. Learning Chinese vocabulary (with effective learning methods such as spaced repetition)

 Exposure assignments (i.e. reading a book or watching TV) are good for building fluency with what you already know -- and not learning new stuff.
 As such, these assignments should be at (or below) your level.
 If you need to look up words or grammar every sentence or two, no one can blame you for becoming frustrated and quitting.

 Writing assignments are also good.
 While you won't receive real-time feedback at home, consistently writing (or responding to prompts) every day is great for discovering gaps in your knowledge.
 Make sure everything you write is corrected by your teacher in school so you can learn from it!

 "Do you use spaced repetition?"

-Spaced repetition is a breakthrough learning method of the last decade.
+Spaced repetition is a trusted learning methodology used by students everywhere.
 It enables you to dramatically expand your knowledge in the shortest possible time.
 It is very good for learning almost anything -- but outstanding for learning foreign languages.

-By exploding your vocabulary with spaced repetition you simultaneously supercharge all your subsequent practice with the language, whether it's in class, with a tutor, reading, watching TV, or anything else.
+Growing your vocabulary with spaced repetition supercharges all your other practice with the language, whether it's in class, with a tutor, reading, watching TV, or anything else.

 Spaced repetition is so famous for a reason: results.
 If a Chinese language school isn't familiar with spaced repetition (or doesn't advocate using it as you learn with them), it is worth exploring why!

 One last tip: Ask for a trial class, even if you have to pay for it.
 Every Chinese language school will promise that their teachers are the best, their methods are the fastest, and their students see the best results.
 It is reasonable to request that they prove it before you buy a month, semester, or year of classes.